 Share photos from Google Photos using your browser:

 Open the Google Photos app in your browser and login if required.

-Select the image or video you want to share from the menu on the left.
+Select the image or video you want to share.

 Click the ‘Share’ icon in the upper right corner